This website is produced by the Tenants’ Union of NSW in collaboration with the network of Tenants Advice and Advocacy Services

 Renters' Guide to COVID-19

 The Renters' Guide to COVID-19 has been developed to provide legal information about situations that may arise as a result of the COVID-19 pandemic.
-It should be read alongside and in addition to the legal information and resources provided on your legal rights and obligations in our general tenancy fact sheets.
+This guide should be read alongside and in addition to the legal information and resources provided on your legal rights and obligations in our general tenancy fact sheets.

-The moratorium does not apply to social housing tenants.
-If you are a social housing tenant please see COVID Guide: 'Social Housing'.
+The COVID-19 tenancy protections do not apply to social housing tenants.
+If you are a social housing tenant please see COVID Guide: Social housing.